It was the summer of ’05 and Ashley White was a few months shy of her fourth birthday when her pregnant mother, Liana, was stabbed to death.

 The couple’s unborn son died as well.

-The former Canadian soldier is now in a penitentiary near Gravenhurst, north of Toronto.
+The former Canadian soldier is now in a minimum security penitentiary near Gravenhurst, north of Toronto.

 After all these years, White still maintains his innocence.